Tengah Centralised Cooling System (CCS) Review by Actual User

 At the end of the day, it's a gamble: weigh the pros and cons carefully, and ask yourself if the limited advantages (I don't see any) are worth the risk.
 If you still want to try your luck, be prepared to own the consequences.

-And remember — the people who encourage you to sign up won't be the ones cleaning up when things go wrong.
+Remember this: the people who encourage you to sign up won't be the ones cleaning up when things go wrong.
 When condensation drips, bills spike, or repairs drag on for months, you'll be the one holding the mop, not them.

 please show some appreciation by following me on: